 Dear Reader and Aching,

 In general, bursitis is characterized by a dull, persistent ache that increases with movement.
-Two well-known areas for bursitis are the shoulder and the elbow.
-Bursae are scattered throughout the body, which means bursitis can occur in a number of sites.
 Bursitis of the shoulder is usually caused by injury to the rotator cuff, a group of muscles and tendons that attaches the arm to the shoulder joint and allows the joint to rotate.
-An injury to the rotator cuff can be caused by poor posture, repetitive movements that involve raising the arm above the head, and/or overhead lifting.
-Shoulder bursitis causes pain while lifting or reaching overhead, shoulder bursitis can also lead to a decreased range of motion, and more pain at night.
+An injury to the rotator cuff can be caused by poor posture, repetitive movements that involve raising the arm above the head, and overhead lifting.
+In addition to causing pain while lifting or reaching overhead, shoulder bursitis can also lead to a decreased range of motion and pain at night.

 Typically, health care providers diagnose bursitis based on medical history and a physical exam.
-If the diagnosis is still unclear after an exam or if symptoms don’t respond to bursitis treatment, both imaging tests (such as an MRI) and lab tests may be employed.
+If the diagnosis is still unclear after an exam or if symptoms don’t respond to treatment, both imaging tests and lab tests may be employed.
 Until then, these aren’t usually necessary for diagnosis.

-If the pain is disabling or doesn't go away after three or four days, you may want to make an appointment to see a health care provider.
+If the pain is debilitating or doesn't go away after three or four days, you may want to make an appointment with a health care provider.
 If you do in fact have bursitis, the following may help:

-- Improve flexibility and strengthen muscles through rehabilitative exercises or physical therapy may provide some extra support.
+- Improving flexibility and strengthening muscles through rehabilitative exercises or physical therapy may provide some extra support.

 Whenever you have pain that lasts for more than a couple of days, it's a good idea to contact your health care provider.
-There is terrific information online, but it's no substitute for a proper visit (and any needed tests).
+There’s terrific information online, but it's no substitute for a visit (and any needed tests).

 Here’s to hoping the pain fades away!